graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 Literal values must be compatible with the type expected in the position they are found.

-The following examples are valid use of value literals in the context of {FieldSelection} scalar:
+The following examples are valid use of value literals in the context of {FieldSelectionMap} scalar:

 ```graphql example
 type Query {